thisisserious/toDoListApp/README.md

 | -------|-------------- | -------- |
 | 1      | Do the dishes |    no    |
 | 2      | Make the bed  |   yes    |

+### Libraries
+This app requires npm, Express, body-parser, pg, and Bootstrap.

 # Author
 - Laura Abend